If we want to solve a problem that we have never solved before, we must leave the door to the unknown ajar

 – Richard Feynman

-Development of novel genomic molecular tools
+Development of programmable tools

 Restriction modification and CRISPR systems, two types of bacterial defense systems, have revolutionized modern biology and biotechnology.
-We still have a limited understanding of the enormous diversity of bacterial systems and all possible mechanisms.
+We still have a limited understanding of the enormous diversity of programmable bacterial and eukaryotic systems and all possible mechanisms.
 Using bioinformatics and experimental pipelines, we are studying many new systems and exploring ways to turn them into new molecular tools.

 New gene delivery approaches